microsoft/debug-adapter-protocol/overview.md

 ![with_DAP](./img/with-DAP.png)

-The diagram shows that the Debug Adapter Protocol makes it possible to implement a single generic debugger UI per development tool and that Debug Adapters can be re-used across different development tools.
+The diagram shows that the Debug Adapter Protocol makes it possible to implement a single generic debugger UI per development tool and that Debug Adapters can be re-used across these tools.
 This reduces the effort to support a new debugger significantly.

-Standardizing on the wire-protocol instead of an API has the advantage that a debug adapter can be implemented in the language most suitable for the given debugger or runtime.
+Standardizing on a wire-protocol instead of an API and a client library has the advantage that a debug adapter can be implemented in the language most suitable for the given debugger or runtime.

 Since the _Debug Adapter Protocol_ was designed for supporting the debugging UI in a language agnostic way, it is fairly high-level and does not have to surface all the fine details of the underlying language and low-level debugger API.
 The most important data type used in the protocol are strings, because that's what the end user will see in the UI.
-So Debug Adapters typically aggregate information received via debugger APIs into high-level, string-based data-structures that are directly consumed in the UI of the frontend tool.
+So Debug Adapters typically aggregate information received via debugger APIs into high-level, string-based data-structures that are directly consumed in the UI of the development tool.
-Since this mapping is mostly straightforward and has little complexity, Debug adapters can be developed with minimal effort and in a piecemeal way.
+Since this mapping is mostly straightforward and has little complexity, Debug adapters can be developed with minimal effort.

-DAP is a win for both debugger/runtime providers and tooling vendors!
+The _Debug Adapter Protocol_ is a win for both debugger/runtime providers and tooling vendors!

 ## How it works

-In this section we give an overview of the interaction between a frontend (IDE, editor) and a debug adapter.
+The following sections explain in detail the interaction between a development tool (e.g. IDE or editor) and a debug adapter.
-This should not only help when implementing the Debug Adapter Protocol in a debug adapter, but also when implementing a frontend (client) that uses the protocol.
+This should not only help when implementing the Debug Adapter Protocol in a debug adapter, but also when hosting the protocol in a development tool (client or frontend).

 ### Debug Session Start

-When a debug session starts, the frontend needs a way to communicate with some "entity" (i.e. the debug adapter) that implements the Debug Adapter Protocol.
+When a debug session starts, the frontend needs a way to communicate with some "entity" (the debug adapter) that implements the Debug Adapter Protocol.
-How the debug adapter comes to live is not really part of the protocol specification, but it is still an important detail in order to allow for using debug adapters in different frontends.
+How the debug adapter comes to life is not really part of the protocol specification, but it is still an important detail if debug adapters should work across different development tools.

-There are two ways of communicating with a debug adapter:
+A development tool has basically two ways of dealing with a debug adapter:
 - **single session mode**: in this mode the frontend starts a debug adapter as a standalone process and communicates with it through *stdin* and *stdout*.
 At the end of the debug session the debug adapter is terminated.
-For concurrrent debug sessions the frontend starts multiple concurrrent debug adapters.
+For concurrrent debug sessions the frontend starts multiple debug adapters.
 - **multi session mode**: in this mode the frontend does not start the debug adapter but assumes that it is already running and that it listens on a specific port for connections attempts.
 For every debug session the frontend initiates a new communication session on the specific port and disconnects at the end of the session.

 After establishing a connection to the debug adapter, the frontend starts communicating via the _base protocol_.